shuaiwei-math/shuaiwei-math.github.io/_posts/2023-07-12-post-bibliography.md

     \pi(x) \sim \int_2^{x} \frac{1}{\ln t}dt \equiv \text{Li}(x),
 \end{equation}
 <!-- Dont use colon !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! -->
 which is the prime number theory.
-The concept map and proof process can be seen from the link: <a href="../../../assets/pdf/conceptMap.pdf">Concept Map</a>.
+The concept map and proof process can be seen from the graph: <a href="../../../assets/pdf/conceptMap.pdf">Concept Map</a>.
 A little bit work shows then
 \begin{equation}
     \pi(x) \sim \frac{x}{\ln x}.
 \end{equation}